-As Chief Technical Officer and Lead Developer for E-Laborative Technologies Ltd. I have been tasked with a variety of challenging requirements related to data storage, analysis, management, and administration.
+As Chief Technology Officer and Lead Developer for E-Laborative Technologies Ltd. I have been tasked with a variety of challenging requirements related to data storage, analysis, management, and administration.
 I have earned a professional certificate from HarvardX in Data Science, and I have individual certifications in probability, inference & modeling, linear regression, data wrangling, productivity, R, and machine learning.
 I also earned a certificate for Epidemiology in Public Health Practice from Johns Hopkins University.

 I regularly employ SQL and R for big data analytics, visualization, and storage.
 Most of my professional work involves proprietary business data, financial and legal documentation, workforce efficiency systems, and product distribution systems.
-I also enjoy researching public health issues and actively work on several projects related to environmental science, public health, and epidemiology as a private citizen researcher.
+I also enjoy researching public health issues and actively work on several projects related to environmental science, finance, public health, and epidemiology as a private citizen researcher.

 The following statistics dashboards demonstrate some of my past work using R and Shiny to conduct exploratory data analysis related to various subjects of general public interest.
 These dashboards utilize various curated public repos, API's, R packages, and other known sources for data acquistion.

 This dashboard shows Coronavirus stats and X day interval growth rates over bar, column and grid charts.
 It also offers colored chloropleth maps of the US by state, by county, and in individual state-level views.
 This tool incorporates data from the U.S. Census Bureau and COVID-19 stats compiled by the CoronaDataScraper project. (*The coronadatascraper data source for this project stopped updating in Nov 2020.)

 This investment simulator helps you explore how dollar cost averaging strategies combined with a home purchase could impact your expected net worth after a ten-plus year period.